 - Hold onto any evidence or information you have about the assault.
 This includes photos of your injuries, cellphone footage if the assault was caught on video, and incident/police reports from the scene.
 Also save your medical records, medical bills, paycheck stubs, and other documentation of your losses.

-- Talk with a Las Vegas assault and battery injury attorney as soon as possible.
+- Talk with a Las Vegas aggravated assault attorney as soon as possible.
 At Sam & Ash Injury Law, we will work quickly to identify all potential sources of financial compensation and demand justice for you.

 How Long Do I Have To File a Personal Injury Claim Over an Assault?